-- Corporate Governance Charter, including Board and Committee Charters:
+- Corporate Governance Charter, including Board and Committee Charters;

-- Code of Conduct;
+- Code of Conduct:

 - Continuous Disclosure Policy;

 - Remuneration Policy;

 - Appointment of Directors Policy;

-- Diversity Policy; and
+- Diversity Policy;

-- Trading Policy.
+- Trading Policy;

+- Whistleblower Policy;

-During FY20, the Company also adopted a Whistleblower Policy and Anti-Bribery & Corruption Policy.
+- Anti-Bribery & Corruption Policy;

+- Policy Regarding Modern Slavery Practices; and

+- Sustainability Policy.

-Copies of the above policies are available from the Company's registered office or may be downloaded from the Company's website at www.rfg.com.au (refer Shareholder Centre).
-The Company's Remuneration Policy is specified in Remuneration Report forming part of the Company's Annual Financial Report for the financial year ended 30 June 2020.
+Copies of the above policies are available from the Company's registered office (on request) or may be downloaded from the Company's website at www.rfg.com.au (refer Shareholder Centre).
+The Company's Remuneration Policy is specified in Remuneration Report forming part of the Company's Annual Financial Report for the financial year ended 1 July 2022.